 But also let’s see it from another perspective: how about if that guy made clear that it would be okay if I changed my mind about the date, even if it was last minute?
 He could for example check in with me on the day about what my mood was like.
 He could also ask what I was feeling like doing instead of assuming that we were gonna have a certain type of sex.
 Or he could be mindful of my reactions while we were having sex – if for example I was avoiding eye-contact (I was), that’d be a clear sign that I wasn’t that into it.
 And when I said I wanted to leave soon, he could have asked me if I wanted to cum before leaving instead of assuming that that’s what I wanted.
 Even if it’s probably a lot to expect given that we’re not used to doing these things, I don’t think it’s a lot to ask.

 There’s a lot more to say and I have the feeling that consent is gonna be a big part of my writing (and my personal life), but I’m gonna stop here for now.
 If you’d like to expand your knowledge I’d personally recommend Meg John and Justin‘s work.
 Meg-John’s consent zine which was published around the same time I wrote this is also great as a practical guide.
-I’ll admit I’m biased as they’ve been one of my main sources of education on the subject, but there are a lot more resources out there; and of course there’s life, the best teacher of all.
+I’ll admit I’m biased as they’ve been one of my main sources of education on the subject, but there are a lot more resources out there.